sabhiram/sublime-clipboard-diff/README.md

 }
 ```

-In the above User file, I have overwritten the names which will be displayed when a diff is computed for the source and destination.
-As well as change the diff type to a `difflib.context_diff` as opposed to the default `difflib.unified_diff`
+The above User specific setting file file overrides the file names which will be displayed when a diff is computed.
+It also changes the `diff_type` to a `difflib.context_diff` as opposed to the default `difflib.unified_diff`

 ## Developers